 - "The Secret of Dreaming."
 Poulter, Jim and illustrated by Mark Smith.
 The Secret of Dreaming: The Story of Why the Land Is Sacred and Why Man Must Be Its Caretaker.
 Templestowe: Victoria: Red Hen, ©1988.
 Used with the permission of Jim Poulter. http://www.jimpoulter.com/

-Explain that it is important to understand people and their environment when studying folktales.
-The first story, "The Secret of Dreaming" is an Australian Aboriginal folktale of creation.
+Notes about place: The first story, "The Secret of Dreaming" is an Australian Aboriginal folktale of creation.
 On a map, locate Australia’s absolute location (longitude and latitude) and relative location (general descriptors of where the place is located).
 Describe Australia's physical characteristics and human characteristics.

 - What terms do the Aboriginals use for God?